Book to Morse Code Translator

 Supported source types for long text

 Book-length Morse works best when the source already contains real text.
-The cleaner the source, the cleaner the Morse audio, transcript, and video preview.
+The cleaner the source, the cleaner the Morse audio, transcript, and live player.

 Pasted source text